wandi-techconsult/wandi-techconsult/README.md

 * **Excellence** – Holding myself to high standards
 * **Lifelong Learning** – Staying curious, adaptable, and continuously improving

+Whether I’m building pipelines, automating processes, or exploring new tech, I approach it all with curiosity, energy, and a love for problem-solving!

 ---

+## Education

+- **Postgraduate in Finance, Banking & Investment Management**
+  *University of KwaZulu-Natal (UKZN), South Africa*

+- **Bachelor of Social Science**
+  *University of Cape Town, South Africa*

+---

+## Certifications

+- **Google Cybersecurity Professional Certificate** — Google
+- **Salesforce AI Associate** — Salesforce
+- **Business Development & B2B Sales** — Udemy
+- **Green Energy Finance Specialist** — RENAC, Germany

+---

 ## ✨ Fun Facts

-🌍 Lived and worked across **Africa, Asia, and the Middle East** 💡 Energized by building ideas from scratch and turning them into real impact 🚀 Naturally curious, always learning, rarely satisfied with the status quo ☕ Fueled by great conversations, big ideas, and continuous growth
+* 🌍 Lived and worked across **Africa, Asia, and the Middle East**
+* 💡 Energized by building ideas from scratch and turning them into real impact
+* 🚀 Naturally curious, always learning, rarely satisfied with the status quo
+* ☕ Fueled by great conversations, big ideas, and continuous growth

 ---

 ### 🤝 Let’s Connect

-If you’re interested in **B2B sales, technology, security automation, cloud, or building impactful ideas**, feel free to reach out.
+If you’re ready to scale your company and want help building predictable tech sales growth, feel free to reach out.
 I’m always open to meaningful conversations and collaborations.

 ⭐ *Thanks for stopping by my GitHub!*